vancluever/terraform-provider-acme/doc/resource_acme_certificate.md

 The following attributes are exported:

-* `id` - The full URL of the certificate within the ACME CA.
+* `id` - The original full URL of the certificate within the ACME CA.
+* `certificate_url` - The current full URL of the certificate within the ACME CA.

+:warning: **NOTE:** The original URL is preserved as the `id` of the resource to ensure that the resource has a stable lifecycle within Terraform.
+Initially, `certificate_url` should match the `id` of the resource, but may diverge during events such as protocol upgrades (example: ACME v1 to v2), or during certificate renewals.

 * `certificate_domain` - The common name of the certificate.
 * `account_ref` - The URI of the account for this certificate.
 * `private_key_pem` - The certificate's private key, in PEM format, if the